 Curious to learn how to write a comparative essay?
 First, read this overview of comparative essays.
 Throughout your educational career, you have to write a paper and how to write a comparative essay in which you compare and contrast things.
-Example – texts, theories, ancient figures, scientific processes, and so on.
+Examples – texts, theories, ancient figures, scientific processes, and so on.
 “Classic” compare-and-contrast papers, in which you weigh A and B equally, perhaps about similar things which have crucial differences (pesticides with special effects on the environment) or similar things which have essential differences.
 But turn out to have unexpected commonalities (politicians with massively different world views who voice unexpectedly similar views on sexual harassment).

 You use A as a lens through which to view B, in the lens”\ (or “keyhole”) comparison, in which you weigh A much less heavily than B. Just as searching through a pair of glasses changes the way you see an object, using A as a framework for understanding B changes the way you notice B. Lens comparisons are beneficial for illuminating, critiquing, or challenging the stableness of a thing that, before the analysis, seemed flawlessly understood.
 Often, lens comparisons take time into account: earlier texts, events, or historic figures may also light up later ones, and vice versa.